July 15, 2025

 Begin small.
 Take one or two initial locations, put the solution in place, test it, give it a fix if required, and provide proper training for team members.
 Roll this out in stages once it works well.
 Always go for phased rollouts.

 Look out for: setup or onboarding fees, training charges, extra costs for more users or locations, support or upgrade charges, and integration fees in case you integrate it with other tools like CRM or ERP.
+Make sure that you request the breakdown from the vendor.

 Good TMS will allow you to add new locations, vehicles, and users without undertaking a complete overhaul.
 Ask your provider if there is a limit and what changes are applicable to pricing as you grow.
 The system should be an enabler and never hold you back.